Phuket Condo CAM Fees: Maintenance Guide for Investors

 - What insurance is included and what gaps remain for your unit

-Investor mistakes that inflate perceived yield
+What investor mistakes inflate perceived yield?

 - Using launch CAM from a brochure dated three years ago